-On March 9, Preservation Chicago announced its 2022 Chicago 7, its list of the most endangered places in the city.
+On March 8, Preservation Chicago announced the 2023 Chicago 7, its list of the most endangered places in the city.
 Since 2003, the Chicago 7 Most Endangered program has identified imminently threatened historic buildings and other public assets in Chicago to elevate awareness, mobilize stakeholder support, and develop preservation solutions.
-This year’s list contains buildings and landscapes from across the city.
+This year’s list contains buildings from across the city.

-The Century and Consumers Buildings, located on the west side of State Street south of Adams adjacent to the Dirksen Federal Building, are the subject of a $52 million appropriation in the Federal Infrastructure Bill earmarked for demolition of both buildings.
+For the second consecutive year, the Century and Consumers Buildings, located on the southwest corner of State and Adams Streets adjacent to the Dirksen Federal Building, were named to the Chicago 7 endangered list.
+The subject of a $52 million federal appropriation earmarked for demolition of both buildings, the General Services Administration is currently undertaking a review process (Section 106) to determine the buildings’ fates.
 This follows the 2019 cancellation by the Lightfoot administration of a $141 million rehabilitation and reuse of the buildings.
-The loss of these buildings designed by Holabird & Roche and Jenney, Mundie & Jensen is unnecessary and will harm the State Street Corridor, which would greatly benefit from the 429 apartment units that were proposed under the rehabilitation.
+The loss of these buildings designed by Holabird & Roche and Jenney, Mundie & Jensen is unnecessary and will harm the State Street Corridor, which would greatly benefit from the 429 apartment units and reactivation of the ground floor spaces that were proposed under the rehabilitation plans.

 The Chicago 7 is an important program by Preservation Chicago to raise awareness of buildings, building types, and neighborhoods throughout the city.
 It is also evidence of a long and winding road to a solution that includes neighborhood residents, government officials, community organizations, sympathetic owners and developers, and other organizations such as Landmarks Illinois.
 None of the successes come in a vacuum and instead require lots of work beyond the endangered building listing.